AlexsLemonade/training-modules/scRNA-seq/pre-processing_scRNA-seq.md

 This option will print out information that we will need for quality checks later on, including files with information on the UMI's and cell barcodes ("CB").

-#### Running salmon alevin
+#### Running Salmon Alevin
-Coy and paste this in your command line to run alevin quantification
+Coy and paste this in your command line to run Alevin quantification
 ```
 salmon alevin -l ISR \
   -i data/human_index \